Simon-157/product-pilot/README.md

 Two query hooks: useCategoryQuery and useProductQuery.

+## MAIN APP COMPONENTS
+- Details included in all components files (found in the Pages folder)

 ## GENERAL COMPONENTS

 The application's user interface is modular and reusable, and it is constructed using React components.
 Here are descriptions of some of the components: